danielacos/Papers-src/README.md

 # Papers-src
-Open source code used for the simulations shown in the following published papers that I have co-authored:
+Open source code used for the simulations shown in the following published papers that we have co-authored:

 1.
 2.